urilivshits/pageinference/README.md

    - Click the extension icon in your toolbar
    - Click on Iuliia's profile icon in the top right
    - Paste your OpenAI API key and hit Save
-   - Your key is stored locally and never sent to our servers (because we're not that kind of extension)
+   - Your key is stored locally and only used for OpenAI API calls (no other servers involved)

 3. **Start Chatting**:
    - Navigate to any website